-Intergovernmental grant revenues are recognized when eligibility requirements are met and related amounts are available from grantors.
-All other revenues are recognized as revenues if expected to be received within 60 days after fiscal year-end.
+Intergovernmental grant revenues are recognized when all eligibility requirements are met and related amounts are available from grantors.
+All other revenues as described above are recognized as revenues, if available, which the Clerk defines as expected to be received within 60 days after fiscal year-end.

-All governmental funds are accounted for on a spending or "financial flow" measurement basis in that generally, only current assets and current liabilities are included in their balance sheets.
+All governmental funds are accounted for on a spending or current financial resources measurement focus in that generally, only current assets and current liabilities are included in their balance sheets.
 The reported fund balance (net current assets) is considered a measure of "available spendable resources."
 Governmental fund operating statements present increases (revenues and other financing sources) and decreases (expenditures and other financing uses) in net current assets.
 Accordingly, they are said to present a summary of sources and uses of "available spendable resources" during a period.

 In applying the "susceptible to accrual" concept to intergovernmental revenues, there are essentially two types of revenues.
 In one, monies must be expended for the specific purpose or project before any amounts will be paid to the Clerk; therefore, revenues are recognized when the expenditures have been incurred.
-Grant revenues are recorded in this manner.
+Grant revenues are recorded in this manner provided all applicable eligibility requirements have been met.
 In the other, monies are generally unrestricted and are revocable only for failure to comply with prescribed compliance requirements.
 These resources are reflected as revenues at the time of receipt or earlier if measurable and available to finance expenditures of the current period.

-Cash Equivalents - Cash equivalents include all highly liquid investments with original maturities of three months or less, which consists of Florida PRIME, formerly known as the State Board of Administration's Local Government Surplus Fund Trust Fund, presented at amortized cost.
+Cash Equivalents - Cash equivalents include all highly liquid investments with original maturities of three months or less, which consists of the state of Florida's Local Government Investment Pool, known as Florida PRIME, presented at amortized cost.

 Distribution of Excess Revenues - Florida Statute 218.36 requires that the Clerk distribute any excess revenues in the General Fund to the BOCC within thirty-one (31) days following the end of the fiscal year.
-The distribution to the BOCC is presented in the accompanying financial statements as "Distribution of excess revenues to the Board of County Commissioners" ("Other Financing Uses").
+The distribution to the BOCC is presented in the accompanying financial statements as "Distribution of excess revenues to the Board of County Commissioners" (Other Financing Uses).

-Prepaid Items - The cost of prepaid items is recorded as an expenditure at the time it is acquired, which is in accordance with the purchase method.
+Prepaid Items - The cost of prepaid items such as postage is recorded as an expenditure at the time it is acquired, which is in accordance with the purchase method.

-Compensated Absences - In accordance with Government Accounting Standards Board ("GASB") Statement No. 16, Accounting for Compensated Absences, the Clerk determines a liability for compensated absences, as well as certain other salary-related costs associated with the payment of compensated absences that are recorded and reported by the County in its basic financial statements.
-The County's compensated absences liability at September 30, 2018 consisted of accruals for personal time off ("PTO").
+Compensated Absences - In accordance with Government Accounting Standards Board (GASB) Statement No. 16, Accounting for Compensated Absences, the Clerk determines a liability for compensated absences, as well as certain other salary-related costs associated with the payment of compensated absences that are recorded and reported by the County in its basic financial statements.
+The County's compensated absences liability at September 30, 2019, consisted of accruals for personal time off (PTO).
 Vacation and sick leave apply to all other employees at the County other than the Clerk.
 PTO is a combined leave benefit that Clerk employees can use for either sick and/or vacation time.
 PTO is accrued as a liability as benefits are earned, similar to vacation time.